ActivityWatch/activitywatch/README.md

 ## Is this yet another time tracker?

-Yes, but we found that most time trackers lack in one or more important features.
+Yes, but we found that most time trackers lack one or more important features.

 **Common dealbreakers:**